Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Conclusion and future outlook

 In our numerical experiment, only the Pauli-$XX$ and $ZZ$ measurements were considered, and other logical operations were ignored for simplicity.
 However, we need to consider other types of instructions in practice, such as single-qubit Clifford gates, lattice-surgery instructions acting on many logical-qubit cells, and magic-state teleportations.
 In particular, many-body lattice-surgery operations are vital since they are used to remove Clifford unitary operations from the circuits~\cite{litinski2019game} and used in several existing works~\cite{litinski2019game,silva2024multi}.
 In Appendix~\ref{app:manybody_lattice_surgery}, we provide the extension of our techniques to many-body lattice surgery.

-One may also be concerned that logical qubit cells are blocked during the reaction time in magic-state teleportation.
+One may also be concerned that logical-qubit cells are blocked during the reaction time in magic-state teleportation.
 Typical $T$-gate teleportation circuits require $S$-gate feedback according to the measurement results, and we cannot perform operations on cells that may be targets of the feedback during the latency.
 Nevertheless, we expect this is not a problem since we can relax this blocking by using auto-corrected $T$-gate teleportation~\cite{litinski2019game,fowler2012time}, which converts feedback operations from $S$-gate on the computing space to the choice of Pauli measurement basis on the ancillary space.
-Combining these theoretical ideas and providing consistent and full-stack compilation frameworks such as Refs.\,\cite{beverland2022assessing,zhu2024ecmas,zhu2025ecmas+,watkins2023high}, would be the next direction of this topic.
-To illustrate the contexts intended by our method, we describe an example full-stack compilation workflow in Appendix~\ref{app:compilation_framework}.